-By now, we've all heard how valuable—even essential—social media can be, but it can be a much more complicated fish than it first seems.
+By now, we've all heard how valuable—even essential—social media for business can be, but it can be a much more complicated fish than it first seems.
 Whether you’re on the brink of setting up your business’ first social accounts, or wondering why your current efforts aren’t paying off, it’s worth checking over our favourite do’s and don’ts below to make sure you’re on the right path to glory.

 Don’t spread yourself too thin

-There are a whole host of social media platforms going at the moment, but if you create accounts on Instagram, Facebook, Twitter, Pinterest, LinkedIn, and Tumblr all at once, chances are you’ll run out of steam and the content is going to be either very samey or very sparse.
+There are a whole host of social media platforms going at the moment, but if you create accounts on Instagram, Facebook, Twitter, Pinterest, LinkedIn, and Snapchat all at once, chances are you’ll run out of steam and the content is going to be either very samey or very sparse.
 Instead, try and focus on one or two platforms where you think you could do your best work, and go from there.
 If you really nail it on a couple of sites, you won’t need to worry about covering all the bases.
 A smaller, more loyal following on one platform is much more effective than a weak following spread across seven.

 Do choose the right platforms carefully